hasanhammoudah/Flutter_with_google-maps/README.md

 &middot; Building view: 18 to 20

-Note the steps that must be taken in order to obtain a user location (location package):
+Note:- the steps that must be taken in order to obtain a user location (location package)=>

 1.Inquire about location service.